Saint Mary's Academy and College: Saint Mary's Academy and College

 In 1978, the Society of Saint Pius X acquired the property along with 12 major buildings.
-The school is now incorporated in Kansas as The Society of Saint Pius X, Saint Mary's, Inc. It has no ties with the previous St. Marys College.
+The school is now incorporated in Kansas as The Society of Saint Pius X of Saint Mary's, Inc. It has no ties with the previous St. Mary's College.

-As of 2014, the Academy had an enrollment of over 800 students K-12 and the two-year college had an enrollment above 90 in a liberal arts curriculum.
-St. Mary's does not have a seminary program.
-St Mary's offers boarding for students in the 8th grade and higher.

 In 2002, the governor of Kansas formally recognized Saint Mary's Academy and College for the excellence of its educational curriculum.
 While neither the Academy nor the College are accredited by any accreditation agencies, they do operate with approval from the Kansas Board of Regents.

+As of 2024, the Academy had an enrollment of over 900 students K-12 and the two-year college has expanded to a four-year bachelors program with an enrollment of 60 in a liberal arts curriculum.
+St. Mary's does not have a seminary program.

-The school operates its own radio station, KSMK-LP 98.3 FM, since 2002.
+The school has operated its own radio station, KSMK-LP 98.3 FM, since 2002.

+Athletics

 The Academy teams play in the Kansas Christian League in football and soccer and against some non-league teams.

-St. Mary's Academy and College is also a SSPX parish of approximately 4,300 persons (2014).